zumi123/solar-challenge-week1/README.md

 # Solar Challenge Week 1

-This repository contains the setup for Week 1 of the Solar Challenge project, including environment configuration and CI integration using GitHub Actions.
+This repository contains the setup and analysis for Week 1 of the Solar Challenge project, including environment configuration, exploratory data analysis (EDA), and cross-country solar data comparison.

+---

 ##  Environment Setup